An Actor’s Truth, the Future of Indies and the End of the AAA Everyman

 Maddy Myers – Hacking Games Journalism: Indie Game Marketing 101

 Games journalist Maddy Myers has been working for press outlets since 2007.
-She wants to give indie game makers the tools they need to tell her — and other
+She wants to give indie game makers the tools they need to tell her — and other journalists — about their games.

 Maddy Myers is currently the Assistant Games Editor for Paste Magazine; she also freelances for other media outlets.
 She previously worked as a games columnist, features writer, and web producer at the Boston Phoenix for six years.
 Her writing about video games has also appeared at re/Action, Five Out of Ten, Gameranx.com, the Border House, and Kill Screen.